Posthumus Conference 2025 (Nijmegen, 27-28 May)

 peer commentator: Phillip Huber

-Chris Vlam (Utrecht University) – The associative order in the Netherlands: the impact of cross associations [kruisverenigingen] on healthcare accessibility in the twentieth century’
+Chris Vlam (Utrecht University) – The associative order in the Netherlands: the impact of cross associations [kruisverenigingen] on healthcare accessibility, 1875-1945

 peer commentator: Jeroen Kole